processing/p5.js-website-legacy/contributor_docs/i18n_contribution.md

 ## Start a new translation
 1. Define an abbreviation for your language following the [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) standard.
 It's expected that abbreviations are two-letter, but for macro languages can be added extra extensions depending on each case.
 2. Open a new issue and propose the addition of the new language.
-If the both the proposal and the abbreviation are approved proceed with the next step.
+If both the proposal and the abbreviation are approved proceed with the next step.
 3. Add an entry with the new language abbreviation at `package.json` to the `languages` category -located under the repository root directory.
 ```JSON
 "languages": [